utensil/ginac-lean/doc/ffi.md

 Some limitations of LeanInfer's solution: At the time of writing, it relies on local builds by the authors, including building LLVM, Clang and its standard library `libc++` from source, no CI has been set up to run this continuously to make it applicable for other projects.
 It also requires to build the C++ part with `clang++` and its standard library `libc++` on all platforms, which could be chanllenaging for FFI binding developers who are not familiar with C++ toolchains, also some libraries requires heavy patching to compile and link with `libc++` instead of the more widely available `libstdc++` from GNU.

-There is also another library worth noticing, [hashbrown4lean](https://github.com/SchrodingerZhu/hashbrown4lean) which successfully create a Lean 4 binding to the Rust library [hashbrown](https://github.com/rust-lang/hashbrown).
-Its solution is very similar to EigenLean's, but it also demonstrates how to ensure memory safety, and type correspondance in the FFI boundary in Rust, which could be inspriring for C++ FFI binding developers as well.
+There is also another library worth noticing, [hashbrown4lean](https://github.com/SchrodingerZhu/hashbrown4lean) which successfully creates a Lean 4 binding to the Rust library [hashbrown](https://github.com/rust-lang/hashbrown).
+Its solution is very similar to EigenLean's, but it also demonstrates how to ensure memory safety, and type correspondance across the FFI boundary bewteen Lean and Rust, which could be inspriring for C++ FFI binding developers as well.

 ### FFI to C++ in some other languages